MatthewReid854/reliability/docs/Mean cumulative function.rst

 Parametric MCF
 --------------

 The estimates of the parametric MCF are obtained using MCF_nonparametric as this is the procedure required to obtain the points for the plot.
-To these points a Non-Homogeneous Poisson Process (NHPP) parametric model is fitted of the form:
+We use these points to fit a Non-Homogeneous Poisson Process (NHPP) parametric model of the form:

 :math:`MCF(t) = (\frac{t}{\alpha})^{\beta}`